 9) Your own entertainment – And finally, don’t forget to pack some things for you too!
 Make sure you’ve got a deck of cards or (my personal favourite) UNO, plus plenty of shows or films downloaded on your devices for when baby’s fast asleep.

-Of course, don’t forget that wherever you go on holiday, there are bound to be shops selling all the essentials.
+Of course, don’t forget that wherever you go on your family holiday, there are bound to be shops selling all the essentials.
 So if you forget anything, or simply can’t fit it in your suitcase, you can always pick it up when you reach your destination.
 You never know, it might be cheaper there too.